leapwallet/developers/.github/ISSUE_TEMPLATE/add-chain.md

 ### Please do the following -

 Please upload the chain logo in this issue, in PNG/SVG format with size of at least 256px and maximum 512px, and with 1:1 aspect ratio.

+> Note: For more information on adding a chain, check [docs](https://github.com/leapwallet/developers/#add-a-chain)